 ************* 3 *************

 By the use of these Three Arrows with the (Transformational Phoenix) Federal Eagle (Fig. 1) he is depicting it as a symbol representing Scottish Protection and Allegiance to the Scottish Templars academics who followed the Phoenix and the Zoroastrian fire temple (Pillar) from around the 1st Century (Fig. 2).
 This would be the Scottish bloodline of Sir John Scott and Ann Drummond family line.
-Through cross-examination of evidence (Fig. 3) we see Robert Scot’s 1778 Currency note engraving which was printed by Halls and Sellers in Philadelphia, Pennsylvania.
-This currency note with the Scottish symbolism of the Royal Company of Archers dates to more then 10 years before there was even a thought of a Federal Government nevertheless a United States.
+Through cross-examination of evidence (Fig. 3) we see evidence of Robert Scot’s 1778 Currency note engraving which was printed by Halls and Sellers in Philadelphia, Pennsylvania.
+This currency note also depicts Scottish Royal Culture symbolism of the Royal Company of Archers which pre-dates to more then 10 years before there was even a thought of a Federal Government nevertheless a United-States.
 In this depiction, Robert Scot pays two tributes.
-One to the Royal Company of Archers, and the second to his teacher Sir Robert Strange transformational scrolling art..
-If we examine the currency note carefully we can see Sir Robert Strange’s Scrolling Art work which he did in 1745 for Prince Edward Stuart’s currency pence copper plates to pay the clan armies.
-Robert Scot used and transformed his teacher’s techniques for his currency notes for anti-counterfeiting purposes.
+One to the Royal Company of Archers, and the second to his teacher Sir Robert Strange “Transformational Scrolling Art.”
+If we examine the currency note carefully, we can see Sir Robert Strange’s Scrolling Art work which he did in 1745 for Prince Edward Stuart’s currency pence copper plates to pay his rebellious Clan Armies.
+Robert Scot used and then transformed his teacher’s techniques for his currency notes as an anti-counterfeiting measure.
 Also, a student teacher tribute might be here indirectly.
 Sir Robert Strange was the Lifeguard for the Prince Bonnie before exiled to France.
 Who were the lifeguards made-up from?
 The Royal Company of Archers.
 So, with those two theories I see Scottish relationship ties all around me.

 The American Patriot that bought a GWI button saw the Three Arrows from the new federal government representation.
 The Three Arrows stands for the Executive, Judicial, and Legislative branches of government.
 The Olive Branch was taken from Prince Edward Stuart also as depicted in Sir Robert Strange’s portrait photo (Fig. 4).
 This will demonstrate how the Phoenix (Helmet) (American Eagle) Laurel Branch (Roman Olive Branch) and Three Arrows (Federal Govt.
 Branches) all derive from Robert Scot’s Scottish Royal culture symbolism.
 Taken all together the symbols denote the power of peace & war which is exclusively vested in both houses of Congress and the President.